Augmentative & Alternative Communication (AAC)

 https://senseabilitiestherapygroup.org/

-Full-service clinics in Riverside, Corona and Plam Desert equipped with the expertise to work with the developmentally disabled.
-We provide services in the areas of speech and language, occupational therapy including feeding therapy.
+SENSEABILITIES is a full-service clinic offering speech therapy, language therapy, and occupational therapy, including sensory services.
+Provides services in the areas of speech and language, occupational therapy including feeding therapy.
 We are also able to target behavior management concerns within the therapeutic environment and outside consulting.
 AAC services (including evaluations/device placement) and social groups for a variety of ages.

 Technology Voices